bpalma89/MyMoviesAppReact/README.md

 React Router is a standard library for routing in React.
 It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.
 [More Info](https://reactrouter.com/)

-### React Router

-React Router is a standard library for routing in React.
-It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.
-[More Info](https://reactrouter.com/)

 ### Axios

 Axios is a promise-based HTTP Client for node.js and the browser.
 It is isomorphic (= it can run in the browser and nodejs with the same codebase).
 [More Info](https://axios-http.com/docs/intro)